ceph/ceph/doc/man/8/cephfs.rst

 layouts changed.

 You'll notice that the layout information allows you to specify a preferred OSD for placement.
-This is allowed but is not recommended since it can dramatically unbalance your storage cluster's space utilization.
+This feature is unsupported and ignored in modern versions of the Ceph servers; do not use it.

 Availability